Deadbolts are the bread and butter of home security and are a cheap and effective way to improve the resilience of your doors.

 You don't need to make your home impenetrable to make it safe.
 Instead, you just need to make it too annoying and risky for anyone to try.
-The more time it takes for a burglar to break in, the higher the chance is they get caught.
+The more time it takes for a burglar to break in, the higher the chance they get caught.

 Burglars seek the smallest risk—the path of least resistance.

 But most importantly, use your locks.
 An astonishing 39.5% of non-forced entries are simply because a burglar could walk up and open the front door or find an unlocked window.
 Security is only secure if you use it.